github.com/andreimaxim/nix-config

 transient = true

-Layer the 1Password trio.
-App, CLI, and Chrome have to live on the host together: the browser extension talks to the app via Chrome's native-messaging hosts (paths under /etc/opt/chrome/native-messaging-hosts/), the CLI talks to the app over a Unix socket, and git signs commits via /opt/1Password/op-ssh-sign at a fixed absolute path.
-Flatpak sandboxing or Nix's FHS layout breaks each of those wires.
+App, CLI, and Chrome have to live on the host together: the extension talks to the app via Chrome’s native-messaging hosts, the CLI talks via a Unix socket, and git signs commits via /opt/1Password/op-ssh-sign at a fixed absolute path.
+Flatpak sandboxing or Nix’s FHS layout breaks each of those wires.

 1password 1password-cli google-chrome-stable

-Layer the podman tooling on top of Kinoite's base podman: podman-docker aliases the docker CLI, podman-tui is a terminal UI for managing containers.
+Podman tooling on top of Kinoite’s base podman: podman-docker aliases the docker CLI, podman-tui is a terminal UI.

 podman-docker podman-tui

-Open the 1Password app, sign in with your account, and complete the first-run setup.
+Open the 1Password app, sign in, and complete the first-run setup.

-List authorised SSH keys handed out by the 1Password agent.
+List authorised SSH keys handed out by the agent.

 Confirm GitHub accepts the agent-signed key.